 A Cup and Plate Set

-A themed cup or plate set is a gift children genuinely get excited about.
-My children love receiving these, and they use them all year round.
+A themed cup or plate set is one of those gifts children get surprisingly excited about.
+My children love receiving these and use them every day long after Easter has passed.

 Why it works:

-🐥 Functional and fun
+🐥 Fun and functional

 🐥 Encourages independence at mealtimes